 In 2019, roughly 6,800 Novi residents (30.1%) were employed in the manufacturing sector, more than any other sector.
-Following manufacturing, "professional, scientific, management, administrative and waste management services," and "educational services, healthcare, and social assistance" had 4,028 (17.8%) and 3,961 (17.5%) employees from Novi, respectively.
-A total of 65.4% of Novi workers are employed in these three sectors.
-Overall, 68.3% of Novi residents over the age of 16 participate in the labor force.
+The manufacturing sector broadly refers to the mechanical, physical, or chemical transformation of materials, substances, or components into new products.
+"Professional, scientific, management, administrative and waste management services," and "educational services, healthcare, and social assistance" had 4,028 (17.8%) and 3,961 (17.5%) employees from Novi, respectively.
+In total, 65.4% of Novi workers are employed in these three sectors.

-However, not all of these workers are employed in Novi.
-Only 2,924 people live and work in the city (based on W2 addresses).
-Roughly 23,000 people who live in Novi commute outside the city and roughly 37,000 people commute into the city for work.
-Most people commuting into Novi (inflow) are coming from the adjacent communities with a large share coming from communities between Novi and Detroit (including Detroit itself).
-Those commuting out of the city for work (outflow) are also staying in the adjacent communities with an emphasis on the communities towards and including Detroit.
+While 68.3% of Novi residents over the age of 16 participate in the labor force, not all of them are employed in Novi.
+Only 2,924 people both live and work in the city (based on W2 addresses).
+Roughly 23,000 people who live in Novi commute outside the city, and roughly 37,000 people commute into the city for work.
+Most people commuting into Novi (inflow) are coming from the adjacent communities with a large share coming from communities between Novi and Detroit, including Detroit itself.
+Those commuting out of the city for work (outflow) also typically work in adjacent communities with an emphasis on Detroit and surrounding communities.